Following on my inaugural Whisky Trends post last year, I thought I’d provide an update for what has been a most unusual year.

 I personally use it when transporting whisky – especially when carrying sample bottles on airplanes.
 The pressure changes are likely to cause leaks, and Parafilm is very helpful in minimizing these.
 But as a way to preserve whisky in the bottle, it likely only of minimal effectiveness – and therefore probably not worth the effort.

-3. Interim Conclusions
+4. Interim Conclusions

-If you want to maintain the flavour profile of open bottles for as long as possible, you are best to decant into small glass bottles (with proper polycone caps), minimizing any air headspace.
+If you want to ensure the flavour profile remains as consistent as possible for open bottles over a longer term, your best bet would be to decant into small glass bottles with proper polycone caps, taking care to minimize any air headspace.
 Just about anything else brings with it potential risks, and either lacks evidence of effectiveness (e.g., vacuum seals), or has clear evidence of negative effects (e.g., neutral gas sprays).

 I hope you found the above useful.
 I’ll update this post if any new studies come out that I think are of particular relevance.